Geocomputation-S3lab-PKU/geos3-group/content/authors/xiao-zhou/_index.md

 ---
-Xiao Zhou received the Ph.D. degree in Geography from Naning University, Nanjing, China, in 2021.
+Xiao Zhou received the Ph.D. degree in Geography from Nanjing University in 2021.
 Now, he is a postdoctoral fellow at Peking University.
 His research interests include GIS and Remote Sensing Applications.